Top Cybersecurity Interview Questions and Answers for 2026

 2. Define the terms Virus, Malware, and Ransomware.

-• Ransomware: A malicious software encrypting files or computer systems and requesting a ransom for their decryption.
+• Ransomware: A malicious software that encrypts files or computer systems and requests a ransom for their decryption

 3. Explain the difference between a Threat, Vulnerability, and Risk in cybersecurity.